Dibba and Southern Illinois host Northern Iowa - WTOP News

 BOTTOM LINE: Southern Illinois visits Northern Iowa after Ali Abdou Dibba scored 27 points in Southern Illinois’ 94-81 loss to the High Point Panthers.

 The Panthers are 6-1 on their home court.
-Northern Iowa ranks second in the MVC in team defense, allowing 66.3 points while holding opponents to 43.3% shooting.

-The Salukis are 0-1 in conference play.
-Southern Illinois ranks fourth in the MVC with 24.7 defensive rebounds per game led by Jarrett Hensley averaging 4.8.
+Northern Iowa is fifth in the MVC with 15.8 assists per game led by Trey Campbell averaging 3.5.

+The Salukis are 0-1 in conference matchups.
+Southern Illinois has a 3-7 record against opponents over .500.

 Northern Iowa averages 78.0 points per game, 3.1 more points than the 74.9 Southern Illinois gives up.
-Southern Illinois has shot at a 45.1% rate from the field this season, 1.8 percentage points higher than the 43.3% shooting opponents of Northern Iowa have averaged.

-The Panthers and Salukis square off Sunday for the first time in conference play this season.
+Southern Illinois averages 8.0 more points per game (74.3) than Northern Iowa gives up to opponents (66.3).

-TOP PERFORMERS: Trey Campbell is averaging 10 points and 3.5 assists for the Panthers.
+TOP PERFORMERS: Tytan Anderson is scoring 13.3 points per game with 6.2 rebounds and 2.4 assists for the Panthers.

-Dibba is scoring 15.8 points per game and averaging 4.1 rebounds for the Salukis.
+Kennard Davis averages 1.6 made 3-pointers per game for the Salukis, scoring 14.4 points while shooting 35.2% from beyond the arc.

 LAST 10 GAMES: Panthers: 5-5, averaging 75.3 points, 28.7 rebounds, 15.3 assists, 6.5 steals and 2.5 blocks per game while shooting 51.1% from the field.
 Their opponents have averaged 67.4 points per game.